metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 {{<figure src="1-user-splitting.png" class="bg-white center" alt="A queue splitting session">}}

+The operator will consume messages from the original queue, and try to match their attributes with filter defined by the user in the mirrord configuration file.
+A message that matches the filter will be sent to the queue consumed by the local application.
+Other messages will be sent to the queue consumed by the remote application.

 And as soon as a second mirrord queue splitting session starts, the operator will create another temporary queue for the new local app:

 {{<figure src="2-users-splitting.png" class="bg-white center" alt="2 queue splitting sessions">}}

+The users' filters will be matched in the order of the start of their sessions.
+If filters defined by two users both match a message, the message will go to whichever user started their session first.

 After a mirrord session ends, the operator will delete the temporary queue it created for it.
 When all sessions that split a certain queue end, the mirrord Operator will wait for the deployed application to consume the